Skip to main content Skip to main navigation

 Frequently asked questions

-If your business doesn’t meet our requirements as you’re a small business or an industry not suitable for Invoice Finance, you might want to consider an alternative line of credit that could assist with your cash flow issues.
+Then, you might want to consider an alternative line of credit that could assist with cash flow.
 A business overdraft could give you the cash injection your business needs for reliable working capital.

 Things you should know